Santos-A-PerezUTexas/Deep-Learning-Masters-Class/final/writeup.md

 #### 3 The collect() method from HW5 was then invoked, and was called with the soccer state  and the render_data instance as params, as well as the image and proj/view for team1 or team2 images.
 #### 4 Data set consisted of  10000 image/labels pairs.

 #### 5  Labels were then generated with either the soccer/puck location, or the render_data instance (bitshifted by 24), which in the end we decide not to use.
+The final solution uses a modified _to_image()_ to convert world coords to image coords (labels) in the 400/300 range.

 ### Planner
 #### 1  The planner had to meet the timeout limitations, and a model which closely resembles HW4 was used for that purpose, and was tested and complied with time limits.